bab3l/go-netbox/docs/ConfigContext.md

 ### NewConfigContext

-`func NewConfigContext(id int32, url string, displayUrl string, display string, name string, data interface{}, created NullableTime, lastUpdated NullableTime, ) *ConfigContext`
+`func NewConfigContext(id int32, url string, display string, name string, data interface{}, created NullableTime, lastUpdated NullableTime, ) *ConfigContext`

 NewConfigContext instantiates a new ConfigContext object This constructor will assign default values to properties that have it defined,